Sicily wildfires: Tourists evacuated and airport closed

 The heatwave that has been scorching southern Europe has increased the risk of fires and heat-related deaths in Italy.

-Wildfires are raging across the Italian island of Sicily, spread by strong winds and arid conditions.
+Wildfires have been raging across the Italian island of Sicily, spread by strong winds and arid conditions.

 The blazes have forced residents and tourists to evacuate and caused severe public transport disruption.